OpenMW/openmw-deps-build/README.md

 In CI, we build using almalinux for maximum distro compatibility.
 If you are not on almalinux, you can run the commands that are done in the [./.github/workflows/build.yaml](./.github/workflows/build.yaml) under the linux matrix in a Dockerfile or distrobox that pulls from `almalinux:9` and then install vcpkg and the dependencies listed in the CI and then proceed with the core vcpkg commands with the `x64-linux-dynamic` triplet.

+There's also a Docker Compose container definition in `docker/generic-linux-deps` that should run the setup commands for you.
+There's a readme in that directory explaining what to do.

 ### MacOS

 You need to install the following: `brew install autoconf autoconf-archive automake`